emmakidney/final-project/README.md

 This project is was built using Docusauras and is currently deployed using Netlify.
 You can find the project here: https://WAforD.netlify.app/

-##### Key Goals:

-- Create a handbook to include:

-- - Current legislation around web accessibility
-  - Differences to consider  for websites, software and mobile applications.
-  - Tools and frameworks that  can aid a developer.
-  - A series of test suites.

 ##### Reference list:

 Access for all (2018).
 Welcome to the Accessibility Developer Guide! [online] Accessibility Developer Guide.
 Available at: https://www.accessibility-developer-guide.com/ [Accessed 1 Dec.
 2021].